This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Villas HM Palapas del Mar offers 55 upscale villas, some with their own private plunge pool.
-The 4 star hotel has a restaurant, offers room service and access to their private beach area.
+Villas HM Palapas del Mar offers 55 upscale villas, some with their private plunge pool.
+The 4-star hotel has a restaurant, offers room service, and access to their private beach area.
 All rooms have private balconies and some offer a stunning view of the beach.

 Ser Casasandra Boutique Hotel

-Ser Casasandra is an exotic beach-front hotel run by Sandra Perez Lozano, a Cuban artist.
-This serene stretch of beach blocks offers handcrafted decor and beautiful artworks made by Sandra and other talented local artists.
-With its rough wooden beams, natural hues and sun brollies, Casasandra has that unique combination of rustic and luxury.
+Ser Cassandra is an exotic beach-front hotel run by Sandra Perez Lozano, a Cuban artist.
+This serene stretch of beach blocks offers handcrafted decor and beautiful artwork made by Sandra and other talented local artists.
+With its rough wooden beams, natural hues, and sun brollies, Cassandra has that unique combination of rustic and luxury.

 Casa Las Tortugas